 Leonardo da Vinci:

-Selfportrait.
+Raphael Santi: Selfportrait.
 You can estimate Raphael's age here to be the teenager in his bloom.
 That's why we are staggered by the maturity and perfection of drawing.

 Pope Julius II